What You Need To Know

 I will then mute everyone and the practice will begin.
 I play music using the share sound function during my classes.
 I also use a mic so I can be heard clearly.

 The practice will involve: breath work, asana flow, potential some meditation.
 I usually close class by giving thanks to all present.
-You're welcome to stay online after class if there's any questions you want to ask.
+You're welcome to stay after class if there's any questions you want to ask or any poses you want clarification on.

 Yoga is for everyone but not every pose or practice will suit every body.
 We are all anatomically different.